 Restoration & Education

 We partner with a 501c3 non-profit education center in Dexter, OR called Lost Valley Education and Event Center (www.lostvalley.org).
 Tours, classes, and volunteer opportunities are offered through Lost Valley, as well as planting native edible plants into their nature sanctuary on an annual basis.

 We are committed to growing organically as much as possible.
-While we can’t always control practices of nurseries that we source some of our plants from, we only use organic amendments, soils, and plant treatments in our nursery.
+While we can’t always control practices of nurseries that we source some of our plants from, we use organic amendments, soils, and plant treatments in our nursery.
+The only exceptions are the occasional use of rooting hormone and anti-fungal treatments for very ill plants.
 In addition, we go beyond organic standards by using soil building techniques like compost teas and mycorrhizal inoculants.